MCP Server

 Feature requests

 The MCP server is open source.
-If a tool or workflow is missing, open an issue or pull request in the cloud monorepo.
+If a tool or workflow is missing, open an issue or pull request in the cloud-mcp repository.